kmorrell27/UpperCrustCatering/specials/christmas.md

 ### Plus

-- Tossed mixed greens with choice of dressing
+- Tossed mixed greens with choice of two dressings
 - Gingered carrots
 - Thyme roasted baby new potatoes
 - Dinner rolls & butter
 - Assorted holiday dessert display

-*Minimum of 20 people - Servers and/or carver $25 per hour each*
+*Minimum of 20 people - Servers and/or carver $28 per hour each*

 * * *

 ## Chestnuts Roasting

-$18.45 per person
+$18.95 per person

 *Minimum of 25 people*